 For more information we refer to the ATBD mentioned in the references section.

-This is version 1 of this data set provided by COPERNICUS Global Land Service, downloaded from the data server at VITO in October 2015.
+This is version 1.4/1.5 of this data set provided by COPERNICUS Global Land Service / VITO, downloaded in December 2018.

-Data were downloaded in hdf5 file format with 1/112° grid cell resolution, organized in tiles of 10° latitude x 10° longitude.
+Data are provided by VITO as global netCDF files with 1/112° grid cell resolution.
 Data were block-averaged onto a 0.5° x 0.5° plate carree grid.
 Data are available for the latitude range 60°S to 80°N. Note, however, that limited solar illumination reduces the maximum northern latitude to smaller values during winter.

 Last update of data set at ICDC: January 11, 2019.